-The institution is responsible for completing the application in our application tool at the website https://easy-amps.startalk.info.
-If receipt is not acknowledged within 24 hours, please contact our contractor support immediately at help@startalk.info.
+The institution is responsible for completing the application in the application tool at the website https://easy-amps.startalk.info.
+If receipt is not acknowledged within 24 hours, please contact website support immediately at help@startalk.info.
 Institutions who do not follow up on a missing proposal will not be considered.